 Helping Children Learn to Use a Sewing Machine:

 To help my boys learn to sew, I let them depress the pedal on the sewing machine.
 We focus on light pressure, slowing down, and stopping.
 Meanwhile, I guide the fabric through the foot.

 To emphasize the features we drew over the stitching with the Sharpie marker.

 Use buttons or the Sharpie to create pupils for your monster doll.

 Pin the right sides together (facial features inside) of the doll.
-Stitch around the edge, leaving a small 2-3″ opening for stuffing.
+Stitch around the edge, leaving a small three-inch opening for stuffing.

-Trim any excess fabric away from the edges before turning the doll right side out.
+Trim any excess fabric away from the edges before turning the doll right sides out.

-Turn the monster doll right side out.
-Use a pencil eraser side to poke out any corners and turns.
-Stuff the monster with stuffing.
+Turn the monster doll right sides out.
+Use a pencil’s eraser side to poke out any corners and turns.
+Stuff the monster with polyfill stuffing.
 Use the pencil to push filling into small areas.

 Your child’s monster doll is complete!